Houston Motorcycle Accident Lawyers

 Common Injuries Sustained in Houston Motorcycle Accidents

 Many different types of injuries can be sustained in a Texas motorcycle accident.
-Some may be mild and temporary, while others may be severe and affect every part of a rider's life.
+Some may be mild and temporary, resolving with treatment, while others may be severe and affect every part of a rider's life.
 Some are even fatal.

-The most common injuries our motorcycle accident law firm has seen include:
+The most common injuries our Houston motorcycle accident law firm has seen include:

-No matter whether the injury involves fractures to the vertebra, slipped discs, or a crushing injury, should the spinal cord suffer damage of any kind, the victim could suffer lifelong consequences. -
+• Spine Injuries: From fractures to the vertebra, slipped discs, or crushing injuries, should the spinal cord suffer damage of any kind, a motorcyclist may suffer lifelong consequences that require emergency and ongoing care.

-Road rash occurs when a person is ejected from the bike and thrown across the ground.
-The friction between the pavement and the victim can cause skin layers to be rubbed away—resulting in serious and severely painful damage. -
+• Road Rash: When a rider is ejected from the bike and thrown across the ground, the friction on the pavement can cause layers of skin and underlying tissue to be rubbed away—resulting in serious and debilitating damage.

-Accidental amputation is a devastating injury, both physically and psychologically.
-It can be difficult for a person to hear that they have lost a limb, not to say anything about the logistics of moving forward. -
+• Loss of Limb: Accidental amputation is a devastating injury, both physically and psychologically.
+It can be difficult for a motorcyclist to hear that they have lost a limb, not to say anything about the logistics of moving forward.

 Road Rash: About the Injury, Treatment & More

-Treatment for road rash is simple and usually involves cleaning the area with either mild soap or an antiseptic wash.
+Treatment for mild road rash usually involves cleaning the area with either mild soap or an antiseptic wash.
 It also often requires that the area be covered and left to rest.
 In some cases, the road rash is so severe that it is considered a third-degree road rash and requires a trip to the emergency room.
-This could mean that antibiotics, dressings and pain medication are used in conjunction to help.
+This could mean that antibiotics, dressings, and pain medication are used in conjunction to help.
+Surgical intervention may also be required to restore form and function.

 Types of Motorcycle Accidents